100 Milestone Documents (opens in new window)

 American Slave Narratives (opens in new window)

 The American Slave Narratives contain interviews with slaves from Ohio to Mississippi, including North and South Carolina.
-Click on Race and Ethnicity and then African American Studies to access these materials.
+These narratives are grouped by locations.
+The general index is the first title listed.